sgoodwin3/hello-world/README.md

 Hello World!

-I am doing the tutorial for GitHub
+I am doing the tutorial in GitHub for CS 210